 - 12+ credit hours - up to $750

-This award may be renewed each year based on funds available, student academic status and financial need.
+This award may be renewed each year based on fund availability, academic status, and financial need.
 Students must be in good academic standing by achieving a 2.0 or better cumulative GPA each semester to be eligible for renewal.
-Students receiving the Senior Citizen tuition rate, Xavier employee reimbursement and Veterans are not eligible for the ADC grant.
+Students receiving the senior-citizen tuition rate, Xavier tuition remission, or VA benefits are not eligible for the ADC grant.

 Transfer Scholarships and Grants

-Students admitted with transfer credit to the APEX program may be eligible for a transfer scholarship or grant.
+Students admitted with transfer credit to the APEX Day/Evening program may be eligible for a transfer scholarship or grant.
 To qualify for a transfer award, students must maintain full-time status.
 To be considered for a Transfer scholarship, students are required to submit the FAFSA and anticipated enrollment hours each year.
-Check the financial aid website for details on the transfer awards.
+Check the admission website for details on the transfer awards.

 Students in the Accelerated Degree Completion Program are not eligible for the transfer scholarship or grant.

-Pell Grants: The Pell Grant is based on financial need.
+The Pell Grant usually is awarded only to undergraduate students who display exceptional financial need and have not earned a bachelor's, graduate, or professional degree.
 To apply, students must complete the FAFSA each year.
 The amount of the Pell Grant varies based upon the level of financial need and the number of credit hours for which the student is enrolled.
-The 2018-2019 annual Pell Grant awards range from $623 to $6,095.
+The maximum full-time award is $6,495 for the 2021-2022 academic year.